ashadiqi/ashadiqi/README.md

 - 👋 Hi, I’m @ashadiqi
 - 👀 I’m interested in Linux and Open Source World
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me --> ashadiqi@gmail.com

 <!---
 ashadiqi/ashadiqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.